practical-inclusivity/sanfrancisco/README.md

 Our first meetup will be held on March 13th, 2018 at 6pm PDT.
 If you would like to attend, [please register here](https://nebrius.typeform.com/to/GRkZvj).
 See you there!
 For our first meetup, we're going to keep the topic general: what are common challenges people face in building diverse teams, organizations, and communities, with Bryan and Amanda speaking briefly on the topic.

+We ensure that each venue we use is wheelchair accessible and close to public transportation.
+We serve food and non-alcoholic beverages at each event (our events are alcohol and substance-free events).
+We ensure that there are vegetarian and gluten-free options, and can accomodate other food restrictions on request.
+If you have any other accesibility requests, please let us know and we'll do our best to accomodate.

 ## Mission

 **Practical Inclusivity SF's mission is to empower people in tech to improve the diversity and inclusivity of their teams, organizations, and communities.**